ttrefoni/DPHPT/README.md

 If you chose a different convention for your mountpoint, repalce "/hp_tune_auto" with the path to your mountpoint.

-D. Create a permanent mount:
+E. Create a permanent mount:

 To have the Samba share automatically mounted at boot, you'll edit the `/etc/fstab` file: